MYFABIANO/sdp/design-description.md

 --------------------
 Design:
 --------------------
--This is realized in the CompareJobOffer class.
+<br/>This is realized in the CompareJobOffer class.
--The class will be extracting all job information stored in the back-end database and display title and company in the frontend.
+<br/>The class will be extracting all job information stored in the back-end database and display title and company in the frontend.
--User can select two job offers by using the operations selectTwoJobs(), return to main menu by using returnToMain(), and create another comparison by using anotherComparison().
+<br/>User can select two job offers by using the operations selectTwoJobs(), return to main menu by using returnToMain(), and create another comparison by using anotherComparison().
--Once the user selects two jobs, the user will be displayed a table with the data for the two selected jobs as comparison.
+<br/>Once the user selects two jobs, the user will be displayed a table with the data for the two selected jobs as comparison.

 --------------------
 Requirement: